 Chapter 11 — Built-in tools

-thClaws ships with around twenty built-in tools.
+thClaws ships with around thirty built-in tools.
 The agent picks them

 autonomously; you see each call as a [tool: Name: …] line, then a